Nelapadu, Tenali mandal

 Nelapadu is a village in Guntur district of the Indian state of Andhra Pradesh.
-It is located in Tenali mandal of Tenali revenue division.
+The village is located in Tenali mandal of Tenali revenue division.

 Government and politics

 Nelapadu gram panchayat is the local self-government of the village.
-The panchayat is divided into wards and each ward is represented by an elected ward member.
+The panchayat is divided into wards, each of which is represented by an elected ward member.
 The ward members are headed by a Sarpanch.